spritz/spritz/README.md

 and thus could subscribe to the same sequence multiple times to get multiple executions.
 "Subjects" are used to create a single execution that are streaks could subscribe to.

-`StreamingProperties` or `StreamingValues` may be a different way to think of an event stream.
+* Consider creating a `StreamingProperties`/`StreamingValues` in Arez component model for values emitted via event stream.

 * Consider renaming `Stream.subscribe(...)` to `Stream.observe(...)`